evhub/cnn-cbir-benchmark/README.md

 - **Time - tested**
 - **Used in industry**

-## Contr<!-- ibution
+## Contribution

 If you are interested in this project, feel free to contribute your code.
-Only Python and --> C++ code are accepted.
+Only Python and C++ code are accepted.